-A selection of 61 mobile photographs shot between (2008) 2013-2018 in different locations with different iPhone models between abstraction, portraits and social commentary.
+A selection of 100 mobile-photos shot between (2008) 2013-2018 in different locations with different iPhone models between abstraction, portraits and social commentary.

-I’ve always have a special feeling with the immediacy of the photographic medium.
+I’ve always hada special feeling with the immediacy of the photographic medium.
 I believe the act of shooting bypasses the frictions of psychology and connects directly with the unconscious.
-You see a scene, a set of forms (an harmony or a dissonance), you have a feeling, basically you have a visual epiphany and take a shoot.
+You see a scene, a set of forms (an harmony or a dissonance), you have a feeling, basically you have a visual epiphany and take a shot.
 Mobile photography enhances this dynamic, also the mobile device rapidity and seriality somehow turns the ‘operator’ into a ‘spectator’ and viceversa, in a punctum-studium continuum.

 Today large-scale smartphone adoption has begun to create a new aesthetic based on specific characteristics such as ubiquity, immediacy, intimacy and connectivity.